nam-hoang-le/nam-hoang-le/README.md

 🔭 I’m currently working on enhancing my skills in Machine Learning and exploring the field of Deep Learning.

-🌱 I’m currently learning advanced topics in AI, including reinforcement learning and natural language processing.

 👯 I’m looking to collaborate on open-source AI projects.
 If you have any interesting ideas, feel free to reach out!

-🤔 I’m looking for help with understanding the intricacies of neural networks.
-Any resources or advice would be greatly appreciated!

 💬 Ask me about Python, Machine Learning, or any of my projects.
 I'm always happy to discuss and share knowledge!